-Potential What is the Risk?
-How to avoid/ control the risk Hazards 26 Lead and and duration of maternal exposure are important factors in the effect on the unborn child.
-There is no indication that breastfed babies suffer adverse effects from their mothers' exposure to carbon monoxide, or that the mother is significantly more sensitive to carbon monoxide after giving birth.
-There are strong The Approved Code of Practice 20 lead derivatives, in so far as these agents are capable of being absorbed by the human organism.
-Control of Lead at Work Regulations 2002 indications that exposure to lead, either before or after birth via the mother or during early childhood, can impair the development of the child's nervous system.
+Potential Hazards What is the Risk?
+How to avoid/ control the risk adverse effects from their mothers' exposure to carbon monoxide, or that the mother is significantly more sensitive to carbon monoxide after giving birth.
+26 Lead and lead derivatives, in so far as these agents are capable of being absorbed by the human organism.
+Control of Lead at Work Regulations 2002 There are strong indications that exposure to lead, either before or after birth via the mother or during early childhood, can impair the development of the child's nervous system.
 The effects on breastfed babies of their mothers' lead exposure have not been studied.
 However, lead can enter breast milk.
 Since it is thought that the nervous system of young children is particularly sensitive to the toxic effects of lead, the exposure of breastfeeding mothers to lead should be viewed with concern.
 The Approved Code of Practice associated with the Lead Regulations Control of Lead At Work sets out the current exposure limits for lead and the maximum permissible blood lead levels for workers who are exposed to lead to such a degree that they are subject to medical surveillance.
 It gives a blood lead level for men and lower level for women of reproductive capacity.
 This lower level is set to help ensure that women who may become pregnant have low blood lead levels.
 This is to help protect the unborn child from injury in the weeks before a pregnancy is confirmed.
 Once the pregnancy is confirmed the woman should cease any work which exposes them significantly to lead.